prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

 ## Introduction

 `ScrapeClass` is a feature that allows you to define common configuration settings to be applied across all scrape resources( **PodMonitor**, **ServiceMonitor**, **ScrapeConfig** and **Probe** ).
-This feature is similar to [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) in Kubernetes.
-It is very useful when it comes to standardising configurations such as common relabelling rules, TLS certificates and authentication.
+This feature is similar to [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) in Kubernetes and is very useful when it comes to standardising configurations such as common relabelling rules, TLS certificates and authentication.

 One use-case is to configure authentication with TLS certificates when running `Prometheus` to scrape all the pods in an Istio mesh with [strict mTLS](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings).
 Defining the TLS certificate paths in each `PodMonitor` and `ServiceMonitor` that scrapes these pods would be repetitive and error-prone.
 This problem is now solved by the `ScrapeClass` feature.